saintograph/Restaurant-Reviewer/README.md

 # README

-Please ensure Rails 5 and Ruby 2.2.2 is installed on your machine.
+Please ensure Rails 5 and Ruby 2.2.2++ are installed on your machine.

 Steps to get this aplication working :